markusressel/TutorialTooltip/README.md

 ---

 Always remember to finish your builder with the `.build()` call.
 This makes sure you don't change your builder after already using it.
-This is necessary for all builders including `TutorialTooltipBuilder`, `MessageBuilder` and `IndicatorBuilder`.

 ### Dialogs
 ---